Harold Walker (British Army officer): Western Front

-In March 1916, following the evacuation of the Gallipoli peninsula, Walker, who in January was promoted to substantive major general, resumed command of the 1st Division and moved to France in April, initially on a quiet sector near Armentières.
+In March 1916, following the evacuation of Allied forces from the Gallipoli peninsula, Walker, who in January was promoted to substantive major general, resumed command of the 1st Division and moved to France in April, initially on a quiet sector near Armentières.

 With the Battle of the Somme going badly for the British, Birdwood's I Anzac Corps was called upon in mid-July, joining Lieutenant-General Sir Hubert Gough's Reserve Army.
 Gough tried to pressure Walker into making a hasty assault on Pozières but Walker refused, insisting on adequate preparation and delivering a successful attack on 23 July.
 Walker led the division during its two tours on the Pozières ridge and then later holding the line near Flers during the Somme winter.

 In April 1917 Walker and the division's GSO1, Colonel T. A. Blamey, planned the capture of the fortified villages of Boursies, Hermies and Demicourt during the German retreat to the Hindenburg Line which preceded the Battle of Arras.
 Walker also led the 1st Division through numerous phases of the Battle of Passchendaele.

 When the Germans launched their final offensives in 1918, Walker's 1st Division was attached as a reserve to General Sir Herbert Plumer's Second Army, and was instructed to build defences in front of Hazebrouck in Artois, where the division helped in halting the German Operation Georgette offensive.

+Group portrait of the staff of the 1st Australian Division, outside a Nissen hut somewhere in France, May 1918.
+The division's GOC, Major General Walker, is sat in the front row, fourth from the left, with his GSO1, Thomas Blamey, a future field marshal, sitting to his left.

 It had long been a policy of the Australian government to have command positions in the Australian Imperial Force held by Australians or at least members of the AIF – Walker was neither.
 On 5 March 1918, General Birdwood informed the headquarters of the British Expeditionary Force (of which the Australian Corps was part) that all non-AIF commanders could be replaced by AIF officers once suitable positions in British Army units could be found.
 However, Birdwood insisted that Walker be the last officer to be replaced and so Walker was still in command of the 1st Division during the fighting at Hazebrouck.

-When Birdwood was promoted to command of the reformed British Fifth Army, in succession to Gough, Walker was next in line for the command of the Australian Corps but, believing an Australian should hold the post, he made no claim on the position which was eventually taken by Major-General John Monash.
+When Birdwood was promoted to command of the reformed Fifth Army, in succession to Gough, Walker was next in line for the command of the Australian Corps but, believing an Australian should hold the post, he made no claim on the position which was eventually taken by Major General John Monash, former GOC of the 3rd Australian Division.